jonesphillip/yogurt/README.md

 ## Cloudflare Worker configuration

-The app requires a [Cloudflare Worker](https://developers.cloudflare.com/workers/) with two endpoints:
+The app requires a [Cloudflare Worker](https://developers.cloudflare.com/workers/) with these endpoints:

-- `/transcribe`: Handles audio transcription
+- `/transcribe`: Receives raw audio (WAV/base64) and returns a transcript
-- `/enhance`: Processes and enhances notes
+- `/transcription-notes`: Takes the transcript and produces concise bullet-style notes.
+- `/points-of-emphasis`: Compares your notes to the transcript notes to identify shared emphasis points.
+- `/action-items`: Extracts all actionable tasks or follow-ups found in your notes + transcript notes.
+- `/final-notes`: Combines your notes, transcript notes, points of emphasis, and action items into a final “enhanced” version of your meeting notes.

 The Worker should accept:
 - Audio data in WAV format for transcription
-- JSON payloads containing note content and transcripts for enhancement
+- JSON payloads with appropriate fields for each stage (e.g. `transcript`, `userNotes`, etc.)
+- Return partial results via Server-Sent Events (SSE)

 [Yogurt Worker](https://github.com/jonesphillip/yogurt-worker) is a working implementation you can deploy in your Cloudflare account.